stephenszpak/family-planner/README.md

 This repository contains a simple iOS Swift package and a Python backend for a family planner application.

 ## iOS App
 The Swift package in this repo is a minimal starting point for a future iOS app.
+After logging in, the app now presents a basic home dashboard with placeholder widgets for a calendar and a task list.
 You can build it with `swift build`.

 ## Backend
 The Python backend uses FastAPI and connects to a Postgres database hosted on Render.com.